Frequently Asked Questions

 Q. What is Share Your Work?

-A. Each member is allowed to send up to 3 photos each month to be included in a slide presentation that runs at the end of our meeting.
-Photos can be on any subject.
+A. Each member is allowed to send up to 3 photos and/or a short video each month to be included in a presentation that runs at the end of our meeting.
+Photos and videos can be on any subject.
 This is a great way to let members see what kind of photography interests you and what you have been shooting during the past month.

 Q. How do I submit photos to Share Your Work?

-A. Just e-mail your photos to Dave Kurshan at firstname.lastname@example.org
+A. Just e-mail your photos and/or video to Dave Kurshan at firstname.lastname@example.org

 Q. How many photos can I submit for Share Your Work?

-A. There is a maximum of 3 photos per member.
+A. There is a maximum of 3 photos and one short video per member.
 But there is no minimum so feel free to send just one or two if you are comfortable with that.

 Q. Is there a deadline for submitting photos to Share Your Work?

-A. Photos should be emailed to Dave no later than the Sunday night prior to the Wednesday meeting.
+A. Photos and/or videos should be emailed to Dave no later than the Sunday night prior to the Wednesday meeting.

 Feel free to talk to any Board member at any meeting if you have any additional questions or concerns.
 Members can also E-mail any Board member.
 Their E-mail addresses are in the "Directory."